JodusNodus/react-qr-reader/README.md

 ## Introduction
 This project is adopted from [react-qr-reader](https://github.com/JodusNodus/react-qr-reader).
 I made a few changes:
+1. Refactor the React component to not using the deprecated componentWillReceiveProps method.
-1. Uses jsqr-es6 instead of jsqr.
+2. Uses jsqr-es6 instead of jsqr.
-2. Removed webrtc-adapter, if you need that, please install that package manually
+3. Removed webrtc-adapter, if you need that, please install that package manually
-3. Updated all toolchains and cleanup the NPM package, make it much smaller
+4. Updated all toolchains and cleanup the NPM package, make it much smaller

 In the end, it reduced the final lib from 140KB+ to 60KB+.